yochaigal/cairn/barebones/barebones-core-rules.md

 - Most items take up one slot unless otherwise indicated.
 - _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
 - A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.

+## Deprivation & Fatigue

+- A PC that lacks a crucial need (such as food or rest) is **Deprived**.
+Anyone **Deprived** for more than a day adds **Fatigue** to their inventory, one for each day.
+A **Deprived** PC cannot recover HP, Attributes, or item slots from **Fatigue**.
+- A PC may also be forced to add **Fatigue** after casting spells or due to events occurring in the fiction.
+Each Fatigue occupies one slot and lasts until the PC is able to recuperate (such as with a full night’s rest in a safe spot).
+- If a character is forced to add **Fatigue** to their inventory but they have no free slots, they must drop an item from their inventory.

+## Armor

+- Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+- Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
+Some may also provide additional benefits, depending on the fiction.
+- A PC, NPC, or monster cannot have more than 3 Armor.

 ## Hirelings